wasdthedebugger/vscodeonline/README.md

 # HELLO WORLD
 Boilerplate of different languages which I use. <br>
-This Repo is framed in a OS simulation webisite to give a realistic code editing expirience on the web.
+This Repo is framed in a OS simulation website to give a realistic code editing expirience on the web.